Stay safe, stay off the ice

 - Adults - set a good example by staying off the ice yourselves

 - If a dog or other animal ventures onto the ice, or falls through it, do NOT go to its rescue - you are likely to end up in the freezing water as well and unable to help the animal.
 Always keep your dog on a lead near ice and never throw sticks or balls onto the ice for your dog to fetch

 Over 50% of ice related drownings involve an attempted rescue of a dog

 If you do see a person or animal in trouble in icy water, stay on the bank and phone 999.
 If you can reach the person with a branch, clothing tied together or other items then you could try to do so but stay on the bank.

 Do not become a victim - phone 999!

 Our message is simple - stay safe, stay off the ice.

-Visit our toolkit page to download our Safe4Winter school presentation and ice safety leaflets and posters.
+Safe4Winter toolkit - download school presentation, ice safety leaflets and posters

-The Royal Life Saving Society UK have some simple winter water safety advice to help you stay safe.
+Royal Life Saving Society UK (opens in a new tab) - winter water safety advice to help you stay safe